Rythmik Audio Subwoofers

 When it comes to DIY servo subs, the first concern that comes to mind is the stability.
 Servo subs at one point had bad press because too many poorly executed projects were out there.
 These were too often done on a trial-and-error basis, without considering the control system or theories behind them.
 We can assure everyone that Direct servo system is absolutely stable.

 A few of the features of the Direct servo system can further demonstrate that.
 First, the system is stable even when the amp is in clipping.
 Most accelerometer-based systems are not stable when the amp clips.
-So the protection circuit in those systems is a necessity, rather than a value added feature.
-We choose not to put in any anti-clipping circuitry, because such circuitry reduces linear dynamic range.
+So the protection circuit (called limiter) in those systems is a necessity, rather than a value added feature.
+In class AB and class H amplifiers XLR models, we add the switch to bypass limiter circuit, because such circuitry reduces linear dynamic range.
 Second, there is no relay in our amps.
 Some servo system cannot work without relays of instability during power-on.
 The power on noise of our system is just like that of a regular non-servo system.

 Servo subs in general do not need Linkwitz Transform circuits.
 Our Direct servo subs don't.
 The Direct servo subs are closed loop systems where a servo signal that monitors the movement of driver's cone is fed back to the amplifier to achieve lower distortion, as well as a more coherent sound over a wide range of working conditions.
 LT-based subs are open loop systems.
 Flat response is achieved by predicting the transfer function between the amplifier output and the speaker output and pre-equalizing the amplifier output with the inverse of that transfer function.
 However, as the driver parameters change due to signal level, break-in, and fluctuating voice coil temperature, the actual transfer function between amplifier output and speaker output would also change.
 When that occurs, the output from the subwoofer will no longer be flat.